 So, how do you get more online reviews?

 The easiest way is to ask.
-Most people will give a review if they are asked by someone with whom they are personally connected, such as a business owner, server at a restaurant, manager, etc.
+Most people will give a review if asked by someone with whom they are personally connected, such as a business owner, server at a restaurant, manager, etc.

-- Important: Know and follow the review policies of each review website.
-For example, it is against Yelp’s policy to ask for a review.
+Important: Know and follow the review policies of each review website.
+For example, asking for a review is against Yelp’s policy.

-Companies that set goals regarding reviews, and have a policy of asking customers for reviews, can improve their local SEO and positively impact sales.
+Companies that set goals regarding reviews and have a policy of asking customers for reviews can improve their local SEO and positively impact sales.

 Review gating should be avoided since it is against Google’s review policies.
 Review gating is the process of filtering review candidates before asking them to leave a review.
 The process of review gating goes something like this:

-- After a customer purchases a service or product, send an email asking for feedback regarding their experience.
+After a customer purchases a service or product, send an email asking for feedback regarding their experience.

-- If the customer gives negative feedback, the business is notified and follows up, but does not ask for a review.
+If the customer gives negative feedback, the business is notified and follows up, but does not ask for a review.

-- If the customer gives positive feedback, a follow-up email is sent with a link to the preferred review site.
+If the customer gives positive feedback, a follow-up email is sent with a link to the preferred review site.

 SEO is important for every business that wants potential and current customers to find them online, whether on maps, search results, or social media.